slobkerCC/Code-Cube-Docs/docs/tag-monitor/raw-offload-bigquery.md

         | channel           | STRING        | NULLABLE
         | execution_time    | STRING        | NULLABLE

-4.**Select 'No partitioning' for this table**: Partitioning is not required at this moment.
+4. **Select 'No partitioning' for this table**: Partitioning is not required at this moment.
 6. **Click Create table**: Once you've filled in the details, click the "Create table" button to create the table in BigQuery.

 ### Create the table for server-side monitoring</summary>